Home page

 on the Anglo-Scottish border.
 According to tradition, it was named after Edmond Graham, its builder, which sounds plausible.
 It is first mentioned in 1603 in the household accounts of Lord William Howard (published by the Surtees Society), who paid a small sum to Andrew Graham of Edmond Castle.
 There seems also to have been another reference in a contemporary account, in which Lord William Howard required William Grame, tenement at Emount Castle, to pay 8 shillings and 2 capons [1].

 There was clearly quite a community at Edmond Castle in the 1600s and 1700s, not just a single house.
-THB Graham [1] says that towards the close of the eighteenth century, there were four family houses at Edmond Castle, in addition to the house where the Grahams of Edmond Castle live.
-These were Dixons (where the Dixons lived), Willie's House (long occupied by William Graham), Charley Tom's (belonging to Thomas Graham but not the Graham of Edmond Castle one), and Reed's.
-Very confusing.
-There were Grahams behind every bush.
+T.H.B.
+Graham [2] says that towards the close of the eighteenth century, there were four family houses at Edmond Castle, in addition to the house where the Grahams of Edmond Castle live.

-The Edmund Castle that exists today (or did, until it was chopped to pieces by developers in 2005 or so) was built by Thomas Henry Graham (1793-1881; my GGGG Uncle) who married Mary Carnegie in 1829.
+The Edmund Castle that exists today (or did, until it was chopped to pieces by developers in 2005 or so) was built by Thomas (vi) Henry Graham (1793-1881; my GGGG Uncle) who married Mary Carnegie in 1829.
 The building was designed by Sir Robert Smirke between 1824 and 1829.
 On the external walls of one of the wings is a plaque (shown at the left) to commemorate that.
 You can see the Graham escallops on the left, and the Carnegie eagle on the right.
 Above the shield it reads TH 1829 MG(C?).
-Funnily, the escallops are not in chief, as would be usual for a Graham, but diagonally.
-A bookplate survives from TH Graham's father (another Thomas Graham, who married Elizabeth Davenport, quite a well-known author in her day) in which the Graham escallops are also in bend, with the Davenport arms on the right.
-Strange.

 An 1844 floor plan of the ground floor of the castle was sent to me by Ruth Smithson, and can be seen in the photograph gallery.

-In 1937 THB Graham (the author of the articles in Trans.
-CWAAS) died, and his son Eric inherited.
-I visited cousin Eric (well, first cousin twice removed) in London a couple of times when I was younger.
-He was a charming man, and very kind to me.
+In 1937 T.H.B.
+Graham (the author of the articles in Trans.
+CWAAS) died, and his son Eric Graham inherited.
 However, he wasn't too keen on Edmond Castle and sold it, with the entire estate and associated cottages.
-For 38,500 pounds according to the conveyancing deed.
+For £38,500 according to the conveyancing deed.
 They dickered over the deposit.
-Eric wanted 3,850, the buyers wanted to pay 500, and they settled on 1,000.
+Eric wanted £3,850, the buyers wanted to pay £500, and they settled on £1,000.
 Nothing much changes, huh?

 When the Czech refugees left, the Castle was used as a home for delinquent boys, but I don't know much about that period.
-I do know that, during the latter stagesof the war, my grandfather (Alfred Sneyd, or Pop) visited Edmond Castle when it was a Borstal, and gave a talk to the boys.
+The school trained delinquent boys in plastering, plumbing, painting, joinery and bricklaying, employing them to carry out repairs on the property and painting murals of rock’n roll singers, cowboys and undersea discovery.
+I do know that, during the latter stages of the war, my grandfather (Alfred Sneyd, or Pop) visited Edmond Castle when it was a Borstal, and gave a talk to the boys.
 He was in the New Zealand Navy.
 Presumably he was sent by my grandmother, who was the Graham descendant and never let anyone forget it.
 Especially not her husband.

-The Castle was later turned into a hotel, but I don't know when.
-I visited, took some photographs, but they are not on my computer yet.
-With luck, they will be soon.
+The Castle was later turned into a hotel, called Hayton Castle Hotel, but I don't know when.
+Certainly before 1990, when I visited and took some photographs.

 In 2005, Edmond Castle was sold again, broken up by developer David Dyke and sold.
 Below I've copied the For Sale notice in the Times Online.
 If I had had the money, I would have bought it.
 I wasn't even close.

-I have visited Edmond Castle twice.
-Once in 1990, when it was called Hayton Castle Hotel and was, not surprisingly, a hotel.Then again in August, 2005, when the builders were there to do Dyke's dirty work.
+I visited Edmond Castle again in August, 2005, when the builders were there to do Dyke's dirty work.
 A terrible shame.
 The house was being broken up and sold off in pieces; a bit here, a bit there, a two-bedroom apartment in this bit, a four-bedroom apartment in this bit.
 Walls were being built to break the garden up and I just hate to think of the damage being done inside.
 Soon there'll be essentially nothing left of the grand old house it used to be.
 Ah well.
 Nothing I can do about it.
 As Dad said, if you had the money you'd buy it, but then you might have to live there and you wouldn't want that.
 Imagine having to live in Britain.
 Shudder.

 I took a bunch of photographs both times, and a selection can be seen here.